Explore the five pillars of Islam

 - Hajj: pilgrimage to Mecca

-- Give each group a piece of paper and a pen or pencil, so they can write down their answers.
+- Ask everyone to get into groups, then give each group a piece of paper and a pen or pencil to write down their answers.

 - After each question, give groups time to discuss their answer and write it down.
 You may want to pause and reread the question during this time.

-- When everyone’s ready, invite groups to share their answer and give a corresponding block to each team with the correct answer.
+- When everyone’s ready, ask groups to share their answer and give a block to each team with the correct answer.

 - Keep playing until at least one group have collected the full set.
-You can pick and choose from the questions, to give a good level of challenge/competition.
-You’ll find that some groups may end up with more than one of the same pillar.
+You can pick and choose from the questions, to give a good level of challenge or competition.
+You’ll find that some groups may end up with more than one block for the same pillar.

 - If two teams collect the same number of pillars at the same time, you could use the tiebreaker questions (with or without multiple choice answers) to determine a winner.

-- Remember to congratulate teams who worked well together, who included everyone’s thoughts and the best communicators.
+- There could be a prize for the winning team, as well as for teams who worked well together, who included everyone’s thoughts and the best communicators.

 - True or false: Muslims believe in more than one God.